CLI Companion

 Arguments

-* The ID of the organization under which the repository should be created.
-If this argument is omitted, the repository will be created under your personal user account.
-You must be a member of the specified organization to create repositories under it.
+* `--organization ORGANIZATION`: (Optional) The name of the organization under which to create the repository.
+If omitted, the repository will be created under your personal user account.

 Usage Examples

-1. **Create a public model repository under your personal account:**
+1. **Create a new public model repository under your personal account:**

 bash